+CPUC Staff stated that it “recommended this simplification since the CPUC current policy guidance does not disqualify equipment from being considered eligible for accelerated replacement treatment based on its age relative to its EUL.
+Thus any equipment meeting other accelerated replacement eligibility requirements can be considered for the dual baseline treatment using an approved existing conditions baseline treatment in the first period and a standard practice baseline treatment in the second period.”

-Proposal for a definition and evidentiary requirements for repair-indefinitely
+SoCalGas proposal for a definition and evidentiary requirements for repair-indefinitely

 SoCalGas disagreed with the T2WG interpretation of Findings 5, 15, 17, and 18 and Ordering Paragraphs 14, 16, and 25 and stated its understanding that “the Commission has ordered the PAs and implementers to develop qualifications for determining the applicability of the repair-eligible and repair-indefinitely subcategories [of accelerated replacement].
 Findings from the Commission imply that an equipment older than the EUL generally does not qualify for an accelerated replacement baseline unless evidentiary requirements are met.
 Ordering Paragraph 25 asks the T2WG to develop the qualification standards for the repair-eligible and repair-indefinitely sub categories.”